my-user-123/new_file/README.md

 # new_file
 Hey!
-This is mamta choudhary &amp; hope you're doing well!
+This is mamta choudhary <br> hope you're doing well!